 The My Health Record System Operator will monitor documents uploaded to the My Health Record system and may contact you as part of its program to monitor conformance.

 When the Agency issues a new version of specifications, developers who have implemented an earlier version will need to upgrade to the new version within a specified timeframe, typically two years from the release of the new version.

-When you implement the new version of specifications, you will need to complete the My Health Record system Conformance Vendor Declaration form confirming the software meets all the conformance requirements, and submit it to the My Health Record System Operator.
+When you implement the new version of specifications, you will need to complete the My Health Record system Conformance Vendor Declaration Form and Instructions confirming the software meets all the conformance requirements, and submit it to the My Health Record System Operator.